Houtamelo/comfy-print/README.md

 The queue is represented by a regular `Vec<Message>` wrapped in [parking_lot](https://crates.io/crates/parking_lot)'s `FairMutex`.

-A regular `Mutex`, upon being unlocked, will give the lock to the thread that is executed afterwards, regardless of which thread requested the lock first.
+A regular `Mutex`, upon being unlocked, will give the lock to the thread that is executed afterward, regardless of which thread requested the lock first.
 This type of lock is problematic for our use case, we want to ensure that prints are done in the exact order they were requested.
 If there are multiple threads waiting for the lock, the regular `Mutex` won't care about which one asked first, which may result in prints being enqueued on the wrong order.

-On the other hand, a `FairMutex` makes threads form a queue upon requesting the lock, ensuring that the thread that asked first gets it's turn first.
+On the other hand, a `FairMutex` makes threads form a queue upon requesting the lock, ensuring that the thread that asked first gets its turn first.

 ---